lucasjfriesen/jamoviPsychoPDA/README.md

 # Design Analysis for Jamovi

-This module is a tool for performing Post-Data Design Analysis.
+This module is a tool for performing Post-Data Psychometric Analysis.

 The current tools available are: